Tanmaya-cyber/SPI/README.md

 ## How Does SPI Work?
 1. Clock:
    -The clock signal synchronizes the output of data bits from the master to the sampling of bits by the slave.
 1 bit of data is transferred in each clock cycle , so the speed of data transfer is determined by frequency of the clock signal.
 The Clock signal in SPI can be modified using the properties of CPOL & CPHA .
-3. Slave Select:
+2. Slave Select:
+   - A slave chip becomes active
+3. MOSI:
    -
-4. MOSI:
-   -
-6. MISO:
+4. MISO:
    -

 ## Block Diagram